The Key Physics of Ice Premelting: Premelting films away from the sublimation line

 The kinetic phase boundaries can be extended to a temperature higher than $T_t$, where they then describe the evaporative regime of the ice crystal.
 In this case, the kinetic spinodal line dictates the conditions where the evaporation at the water/vapor surface can no longer match the rate of melting at the ice/water surface.
 The crystal here will exhibit wet evaporation, and actually disappear from a puddle of water.
 In between this line and the liquid-vapor coexistence line, there lies a prolongation of the kinetic condensation line, which bounds the regions of thermodynamic variables where water droplets can form as a result of ice melting.
 This rather unexpected behavior was reported by Asakawa and collaborators, as a set of boundary lines running almost parallel to the melting line.
 Intriguingly, the lines measured in Ref.\cite{murata16} where slightly below $T_t$, rather than above $T_t$ as predicted in the kinetic model described here.
 A shift of the triple point due to the presence of impurities could help explain the discrepancy with respect to the theoretical expectation.

-The different growth regimes discussed in this section are sketched in qualitative manner in Figure~\ref{fig:sazaki}(d).
+The different growth regimes discussed in this section are sketched in qualitative manner in Figure~\ref{fig:phase_diagram}, to be compared with the experimental results of Fig.~\ref{fig:sazaki}.E.
 However, an important thing to notice is that the quasi-stationary growth regime described here, and the corresponding kinetic boundary lines, are not a universal feature of the substance.
 As recognized by Kuroda and Gonda long time ago,\cite{kuroda90} they crucially depend on the growth mechanism followed by the crystal.
 Depending on the crystal plane, initial conditions and sample history, this can be nucleated, spiral or linear growth.
 The linear growth discussed above, however, is the one leading to the simplest algebraic results and is used here for the sake of illustration.

 In practice, in out of equilibrium conditions there occur film instabilities, and the mean field free energy model of Eq.(\ref{eq:wzz}), corresponding to films of uniform thickness is not sufficient to describe the complex out of equilibrium dynamic that actually takes place.
 However, accounting for inhomogeneities using the SG-CW free energy model of Section VII.B allows to describe complex non-equilibrium phenomena in remarkable agreement with experimental findings (c.f.: Figure \ref{fig:mesodrop}).\cite{sibley21}

 Be as it may, the kinetic phase diagram that emerges from this theoretical treatment appears to be extremely relevant for the understanding of crystal growth in the atmosphere.
 Particularly, the formation of complex crystal habits displayed in the Nakaya diagram occur somewhat above the equilibrium condensation line.\cite{harrington24} It is very tempting to speculate that this threshold of complex habit behavior is related to the first emergence of water vapor condensation effects on the crystal surface as described by the Kinetic condensation line.\cite{sibley21} Confirmation of this hypothesis would have a significant impact in the understanding of crystal growth from the vapor.